Home » Course » Breakfast

 • eggs – we will be scrambling the eggs

-• cheese – use any of your favorite shredded cheese – mozzarella, Colby jack, cheddar etc works great
+• cheese – use any of your favorite shredded cheese – mozzarella, Colby jack, cheddar etc.

 • salsa – use your favorite salsa!
-Red salsa or salsa verde works great with this!
+Red salsa or salsa verd works great with this!
+You can also use pico de gallo if you have that on hand.

 • butter – I love using butter to make my scrambled eggs – it brings a nice layer of flavor to it.